simalicrum/battleship/README.md

 This is a simple battleship game created in [React](https://reactjs.org/).
 The purpose of this exercise is to implement test driven development using [Jest](https://jestjs.io/) as a testing suite.

-In it's current state the game with place the ships in fixed positions for the humna player and computer.
+In it's current state the game with place the ships in fixed positions for the human player and computer.

 Live server: [https://simalicrum.github.io/battleship/](https://simalicrum.github.io/battleship/)